lambdagrid/automated-qa/README.md

 Engineers at Nabis, a cannabis startup based in Oakland, CA, trust Automated QA to deploy more frequently and confidently.

+# Getting started

+Getting started with the open source offering of Automated QA is, admittedly, not the simplest task right now.
+While we work to make it simpler, the current steps are:

+1. Write your QA checklist.
+You can see an example [here](https://github.com/lambdagrid/automated-qa-test).
+2. Deploy your worker.
+You can find instructions [here](https://github.com/lambdagrid/automated-qa-worker).
+3. Deploy your manager.
+You can find instructions [here](https://github.com/lambdagrid/automated-qa-manager).

 # Architecture: How it works

 ## Primitives